Yale-BIM/f21-assignments/assignment-2/README.md

     Uncheck the "Debug" option under "Hide" in rqt_graph, and select "Nodes/Topics(all)" to visualize all of the nodes that are sharing information in the graph.
-You should see a total of 7 ROS nodes (displayed as ellipses) in the graph: /arbotix, /robot_state_publisher, /motor_stopper, /gaze_master, /simple_face, /rqt_gui_py_node_XXXXX, and /rosout.
+You should see a total of 5 `ROS nodes` (displayed as ellipses) in the graph: /arbotix, /robot_state_publisher, /motor_stopper, /rqt_gui_py_node_XXXX, and /rosout.

-    > The full name of the rqt_graph node includes numbers XXXXX, which indicate that the program was run as an anonymous node.
+    > The full name of the rqt_graph node includes numbers XXXX, which indicate that the program was run as an anonymous node.
 The numbers were generated automatically when the node was initialized to provide the program a unique name, e.g., in case you want to run multiple versions of rqt_graph.
 More information about initializing nodes